 In blues guitar, the most common chords are dominant 7th chords, which give the blues its distinct sound and feel.
 The three beginner blues chords are E7, A7, and B7.

 - E7.
-To play this chord, place your middle finger on the 2nd fret of the A string.
+To play this chord, look at your fretboard and place your middle finger on the 2nd fret of the A string.
 Place your index finger on the 1st fret of the G string.
 Strum all the strings.

 - A7.
 Place your index finger on the 2nd fret of the D string.
 Place your middle finger on the 2nd fret of the B string.
 Strum from the A string.